Cheranga/coding-delights/articles/ResilientHttpClients/Readme.md

 ## :book: Context

 Resiliency is a key aspect of modern software development, especially when dealing with external services.
-This project demonstrates how to build resilient HTTP clients using various patterns and techniques.
+This project demonstrates how to build resilient HTTP clients in a real world scenario.

-We will explore the `microsoft.extensions.http.resilience` library, which provide mechanisms for handling transient faults and ensuring that our application can gracefully recover from failures.
+We will explore the `microsoft.extensions.http.resilience` library, which provide mechanisms for handling resiliency and ensuring that our application can gracefully recover from failures.

-Let's list down what we will explore in this illustration:
+Let's list down what we will explore in here:
 * A user requests bank accounts from a third party banking service
 * The third party service requires a token for authentication
-* Using a cache to store the token for a certain period of time
+* Use a cache to store the token for a certain period of time
 * The third party can purge the active tokens at any time
-  * Once the token is purged, you'll need to invalidate the token in your cache because the token is no longer valid
+  * Once the token is purged, the cached token needs to be invalidated because the token is no longer valid

 ## :muscle: Designing Resiliency